Azure/alz-terraform-accelerator/docs/wiki/Home.md

 ![Azure landing zone accelerator process][alz_accelerator_overview]

-The components of the environment are similar, but differ depending on your choice of VCS:
+The components of the environment are similar, but differ depending on your choice of VCS and authentication:

 ### GitHub